 Again, once the tiles are installed on the roof, they won’t need repairs for a while and they practically last a lifetime.
 You can bet that a buyer would be willing to pay a little extra for that.

 Nothing in this life is perfect.
-Like most things, clay roofing tiles do have a few cons.
-They’re expensive, super heavy, they aren’t easy to install by any means, and they can be as brittle as they are durable.
+Like most things, clay roofing tiles do have a few cons, such as:

 All things that are high quality are going to cost you a pretty penny.
 Clay tiles are no exception to this.
 To put this in perspective, they cost about three times as much as normal roofing shingles.